-As of December 31, 2020, and 2019, \$61.0 million and \$17.2 million of cash and cash equivalents, respectively, was held by the Parent's subsidiaries outside of Singapore.
-Additionally, as of December 31, 2020 and 2019, the Parent's subsidiaries held restricted cash of \$3.7 million and \$3.6 million, respectively, outside of Singapore.
+As of December 31, 2021 and 2020, \$21.1 million and \$61.0 million, respectively, of cash and cash equivalents was held by the Parent's subsidiaries outside of Singapore.
+Additionally, as of December 31, 2021 and December 31, 2020 the Parent's subsidiaries held restricted cash of \$3.7 million outside of Singapore.
 The Parent does not provide for Singapore income tax or foreign withholding taxes on foreign unrepatriated earnings, as the Parent intends to permanently reinvest undistributed earnings in its foreign subsidiaries.
 If the Parent decides to change this assertion in the future to repatriate any additional foreign earnings, the Parent may be required to accrue and pay taxes.
 Because of the complexity of Singapore and foreign tax rules applicable to the distribution of earnings from foreign subsidiaries to Singapore, the determination of the unrecognized deferred tax liability on these earnings is not practicable.